 Lifts in schools

-As a board of trustees, you must provide ‘reasonable and adequate provision’ for people with special needs to access your school buildings.
+Boards must provide ‘reasonable and adequate provision’ for people with learning support needs to access your school buildings.
 A lift is often the best way to do this if your school is multi-storied.
 There are various ways lifts can be paid for, and they must meet specific standards.

 - Installing lifts